The Temple (Atlanta)

-The Temple (formally, the Hebrew Benevolent Congregation) is a Reform synagogue in Atlanta, Georgia.
+The Temple (formally, the Hebrew Benevolent Congregation) is a Reform Jewish congregation and synagogue located at 1589 Peachtree Street NE, in Atlanta, Georgia, in the United States.
 The oldest Jewish congregation in Atlanta, it was established in 1860 to serve the needs of German-Jewish immigrants.
 The Temple, designed by Philip Trammell Shutze in a Neoclassical style, was completed in 1931.